United States Post Office (Watkins Glen, New York)

 US Post Office-Watkins Glen is a historic post office building located at Watkins Glen in Schuyler County, New York.
 It was designed and built in 1934-1935 and is one of a number of post offices in New York State designed by the Office of the Supervising Architect of the Treasury Department, Louis A. Simon.
-It is a small, one story, five bay steel frame, red brick clad building executed in the Colonial Revival style.
+It is a small, two story, red brick clad building executed in the Colonial Revival style.

 It was listed on the National Register of Historic Places in 1989.